Houdini (1953 film): Plot

-Two years later in New York, Harry, who has not performed since his mother's death, reveals to Simms (Douglas Spencer), a reporter, that he has been trying to contact his mother's spirit, without success.
-Harry invites Simms to attend a seance with him, and after the medium appears to have communicated with his mother, Harry and Otto expose her as a fake.
-After a public crusade against phony mediums, Harry decides to return to the stage and builds a watery torture cell for the occasion.
+Two years later in New York, Harry has not performed since his mother's death.
+He tells a reporter that he has been attempting to contact his mother's spirit, without success.
+Harry invites the reporter to attend a seance with him.
+The medium appears to have contacted his mother, but Harry and Otto expose her as a fake.
+After a public crusade against phony mediums, Harry plans to return to the stage and builds a torture water cell for the occasion.
 Terrified, Bess threatens to leave Harry unless he drops the dangerous trick, and he agrees not to perform it.
-Before the show, Harry admits to Otto that his appendix is tender, but goes on, despite the pain.
-When the audience noisily demands that he perform the advertised "water torture" trick, Harry succumbs and is immersed, upside down, in a tank of water.
-Weak, Harry cannot execute the escape and loses consciousness.
-Otto breaks the tank's glass, and after reviving, the now-dying Harry vows to a weeping Bess that, if possible, he will come back.
+Before the show, Harry admits to Otto that his appendix area is tender, but goes on, despite the pain.
+When the audience noisily demands that he perform the advertised "water torture" trick, Harry succumbs.
+He is immersed, upside down, in a tank of water.
+Weak, Harry is unable to escape and loses consciousness.
+Otto breaks the tank's glass, and after reviving, the now-dying Harry vows to a weeping Bess that, if possible, he will return.